 🚀 Don’t be afraid to let go of clients or employees that aren’t a good fit for your culture.

 Some agencies decide to change their niche altogether in order to have clients they actually want to work with.“Some of our medical clients would treat us like a nurse that worked for them in the hospital and say things like ‘Why don’t you just do that for me?’” recalls Trevor Shirk, CEO & Founder of Terrayn Dispensary Marketing.

 Instead, he switched to the Cannabis niche.
 “We’ve always been helping the underdogs.
 The businesses that are local in their communities and have a dream and a vision for their business.
 We want to help them achieve it,” he smiles.

 Continuous culture building boosts employee morale and engagement–and helps reduce turnover.
 Recognition and positive reinforcement go a long way.

-It can be hard–at first–to establish a clear company culture because a lot of it is based on unspoken attitudes, mindsets, and social behaviors.
+It can be hard–at first–to establish a clear organizational culture because a lot of it is based on unspoken attitudes, mindsets, and social behaviors.
 But if it’s managed properly, culture can be the defining factor for agencies to rise above the competition, create a happy workplace your employees want to come to every day, and become truly great.

 No matter which type of culture your agency has, here are some general guidelines to help your agency succeed. 🙌

-✅ Include some of your core values like “get ready to roll up your sleeves” into your job descriptions.
+✅ Include some of your core values like “get ready to roll up your sleeves,” into your job descriptions.

 ❌ Let ego get ahead of the collective goals of the agency–it can let the best ideas pass by.